BorjaRobles/BorjaRobles.github.io/_posts/2019-08-20-ensure-when-writing-in-a-web-element-it-ends-with-the-expected-text.md

 ---
 layout: post
-title: Ensure when writing in web element  It ends with the expected text
+title: Ensure when writing in a web element  It ends with the expected text
 date: 2019-08-20 10:32:00
 description: >-
   How to avoid type too fast on inputs and text areas ends up with incomplete